 - Students may check their application status online.

 - Counselors interested in knowing if their student’s application is complete should send an email to email@example.com from their counselor email address and a regional recruiter will respond.

 How do students apply to WVU test optional?

 Both the WVU and Common Application are available to applicants applying test optional.
-Students will be prompted when submitting the application to indicate if they are applying test optional beginning with the spring 2021 term.
+Students will be prompted when submitting the application to indicate if they are applying test optional.

 If applying test optional, are students directly admitted to their major?